 (Warning: This post is a bit lengthy and technical.
-If you don’t like long reads – and congrats on knowing yourself well! – I still encourage you to learn about food waste in these shorter, well-written media articles, here, here and here.)
+If you don’t like long reads, I still encourage you to learn about food waste in these shorter, well-written media articles, here, here and here.)

 Food waste is a massive problem in this country.
 Enter the search term “food waste in the US”, and you see the stunning statistic mentioned over and over again: 30% – 40% of the food supply in the US is never eaten.
 This is happening while one in eight Americans struggles to put food on the table (i.e. report being “food insecure at least sometimes”).
 The less waste we create, the easier it’ll be to feed the world’s hungry without diverting more land and natural resources, all while slashing the tremendous burden food waste has on the environment.

 But what does this 40% statistic even mean?
 How do I contextualize this number, and how much $$ are we talking about?
 What type of food goes uneaten more often and why?
 Where do we go wrong in the supply chain?
 Should we blame consumers for being ignorant and lazy, and can we realistically reach “zero waste”?
 With these questions in mind, I set out to do a DDD (deep data dive, DUH).

 But first, let’s take a selfie – *ahem* excuse me, I meant – first let’s define terminology.

 Food waste is difficult to study partly because we are all using different language to talk about it: food waste, food loss, kitchen waste, bio waste, etc. Two terms that are now more universally accepted:

 Food loss: food that is lost in the supply chain before making its way to the market.
 Maybe they are eaten by pests, left to rot in the field due to a labor shortage for harvesting, or spoiled during storage and transportation.
 Examples: spoiled milk because of a break in the cold chain (temperature-controlled supply chain), or tomatoes crushed from improper handling or packaging.